What can you expect from Quinnipiac University?

 Transferring to Quinnipiac

 The transfer application process is easy!
 You will find a link to our online application at quinnipiac.edu/transfer, with a list of what you need to send us, FAQs, and more.
 We review candidates once application files are complete (rolling admission).
 There are no specific deadline dates for most majors, but we recommend that you apply by mid-November for the spring semester or by April 1 for the fall.

-While we do accept transfer students for the spring and fall semesters, our selective programs of nursing, occupational therapy, diagnostic imaging, and athletic training/sports medicine review candidates only for the fall semester.
+While we do accept transfer students for the spring and fall semesters, our selective programs of nursing, occupational therapy, radiologic sciences, diagnostic medical sonography, and athletic training/sports medicine review candidates only for the fall semester.
 The application deadline for these programs is March 1, and admission is on a space-available basis.
 Transfer applications for the fall semester are complete when we receive your grades from the previous fall.

-All transfer applicants are auto-matically reviewed for merit-based scholarships.
-If you have a cumulative GPA of 3.5 or higher with two years of college, you may be considered for a transfer scholarship or Phi Theta Kappa award, ranging from $5,000–$17,000 annually.
+All transfer applicants are automatically reviewed for merit-based scholarships with a minimum cumulative GPA of 3.3 for all college work.Transfer scholarships or Phi Theta Kappa awards, range from $5,000–$20,000 annually.

 We value the work you have completed elsewhere and make every effort to match transfer credits from regionally accredited colleges to your major at Quinnipiac.
 A course-by-course evaluation, which can be completed prior to application, will show how credits could transfer.
 All admitted transfer students receive an evaluation after admission.
 And you’ll work with academic advisors one-on-one to select courses to meet graduation requirements for every semester.

 In addition to academics, an important part of your transition to Quinnipiac is meeting other students and getting involved in campus life.
 A special transfer student orientation and University housing with other transfers are the first steps toward shaping your place in our community.

 Help beyond the classroom